-Gain the skills you need to lead a series of group fitness classes with a Certificate III in Fitness – Group Exercise Instructor.
+You will also gain the skills you need to lead a series of group fitness classes with a Certificate III in Fitness.

 Once qualified as a Group Exercise Instructor, you can also choose to undertake a number of additional training to teach specialty classes such as:

-- Les Mils classes such as Bodypump, Bodycombat, Bodybalance or CxWorx
+Les Mills Classes such as Bodypump, Bodycombat, Bodybalance or CxWorx